 About Villa Gregoriana

-The main attractions at Villa Gregoriana are the caves of Neptune and the Sirens, the many gorges and cascades and the 100 meters waterfall, all of which are complemented by the ancient treasures including Roman remains.
+The main attractions at Villa Gregoriana are the caves of Neptune and the Sirens, the many gorges and cascades and its famous 100 metre Great Waterfall, all of which are complemented by ancient treasures including Roman remains.
 Amongst these are the villa of Roman consul Manlius Vopiscus and the Temple of Vesta overlooking the ravine.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.